Opentrons/opentrons/api/docs/v2/new_pipette.rst

     * - GEN2 Pipette
       - GEN1 Pipette
+      - GEN1 Volume
-    * - P20 Single GEN2 (1-20 µL)
+    * - P20 Single-Channel GEN2
-      - P10 Single GEN1 (1-10 µL)
+      - P10 Single-Channel GEN1
+      - 1-10 µL
-    * - P20 Multi-Channel GEN2 (1-20 µL)
+    * - P20 Multi-Channel GEN2
-      - P10 Multi GEN1 (1-10 µL)
+      - P10 Multi-Channel GEN1
+      - 1-10 µL
-    * - P300 Single GEN2 (20-300 µL)
+    * - P300 Single-Channel GEN2
-      - P300 Single GEN1 (30-300 µL)
+      - P300 Single-Channel GEN1
+      - 30-300 µL
-    * - P300 Multi-Channel GEN2 (20-300 µL)
+    * - P300 Multi-Channel GEN2
-      - P300 Multi GEN1 (20-200 µL)
+      - P300 Multi-Channel GEN1
+      - 20-200 µL
-    * - P1000 Single GEN2 (100-1000 µL)
+    * - P1000 Single-Channel GEN2
-      - P1000 Single GEN1 (100-1000 µL)
+      - P1000 Single-Channel GEN1
+      - 100-1000 µL

 The single- and multi-channel P50 GEN1 pipettes are the exceptions here.
 If your protocol uses a P50 GEN1 pipette, there is no backward compatibility with a related GEN2 pipette.
-To replace a P50 GEN1 with a corresponding GEN2 pipette, edit your protocol to load a P20 Single GEN2 (for volumes below 20 µL) or a P300 Single GEN2 (for volumes between 20 and 50 µL).
+To replace a P50 GEN1 with a corresponding GEN2 pipette, edit your protocol to load a P20 Single-Channel GEN2 (for volumes below 20 µL) or a P300 Single-Channel GEN2 (for volumes between 20 and 50 µL).

 Adding Tip Racks
 ================